 Tuition fees and funding

 In Victoria the training is delivered with Victorian and Commonwealth Government funding for eligible candidates.
 Please refer to the Department of Education & Training website for funding eligibility in Victoria.

 VET Student Loans are available for eligible students.
 For eligibility criteria please refer to our fees page.
-VET Student Loan (VSL) gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.
+VET Student Loans (VSL) gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

 Applications direct to ACU College

 Application for this course is made directly to ACUcom and not through VTAC.
 Please contact the office at firstname.lastname@example.org (for Melbourne, Ballarat and Ararat Campuses) for more details.

 Please note: you will be required to complete a pre-training assessment as part of the application process.